okmechak/PyPRINSAS/README.md

  - [PyQtGraph](http://www.pyqtgraph.org/) - GUI
  - [SciPy](https://www.scipy.org/) - Fitting and Analysis tool
  - [PyOpenGL](http://pyopengl.sourceforge.net/) - Dependencie of PyQtGraph
+Dependecies for PyInstaller(if You would like to build executables):
+ - PyGTK
+ - PyQt5

 There easiest way to install above tools is using __pip__ tool from command prompt(it will installed with Anaconda package).
 >Note: if command pompt says that __pip__ command isn't recognized(even Anaconda is installed) then you have to modify Path Environmental Variable, with appending location to pip tool(which is placed in folder Scripts of Anaconda installation root folder)

 pip install PyOpenGL PyOpenGL_accelerate pyqtgraph

+## Making of Stand Alone app from Python project